imaustinim/praos/README.md

-# Praos - Composed and Focused
+# Praos - Develop and Backtest Strategies

 ## Introduction
 Praos' goal is to help users backtest trade strategies using the binance api and backtrader.
 It's recommended that amateur traders backtest strategies for 6 - 12 months before trading.